BIGBLOC Construction Ltd.

 Management's Responsibility for Internal Financial Controls

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our Qualified opinion on the Company's internal financial controlssystem over financial reporting.
+Commensurate to the size and nature of the business we believe thatthe audit evidence we have obtained is sufficient and appropriate to provide a basis forour audit opinion on the Company's internal financial controls system over financialreporting.

 Meaning of Internal Financial Controls over Financial Reporting